maplesnow3/Development-of-a-sports-injury-surveillance-application/README.md

 		CSRF_COOKIE_SAMESITE = 'Lax'
 		```

-		since newer versions of major browsers forbid cookies with `SameSite: Lax` when http protocol is used.
+		since newer versions of major browsers forbid cookies with `SameSite: None` when http protocol is used.

 3. Change directory into `/back/djangoProject` and run the Django server with command:
 	```bash